cns-iu/ccf-research-ftu/README.md

 * [Vanderbilt Segmentation](https://drive.google.com/drive/folders/1pLfQcY-cPeZ0RJQC3dNb9NnushusUcZj?usp=sharing)

 #### Colon

+This data has yet to be segmented by our ML algorithms, but it is next on the list.

 * [TMC-Stanford Raw Data - Accessible to IU Users Only](https://drive.google.com/drive/folders/1CL59rcrqlYFnug9B0XMn1KVMDQJFgy9D?usp=sharing)
 * [TMC-Stanford Manual Annotation Data - Accessible to IU Users Only](https://drive.google.com/drive/folders/14HFeXnBfysOfnPdoynVwjxNEvChL1Jvz?usp=sharing)